R-parity violating two-loop level rainbowlike contribution to the fermion electric dipole moment: Calculation of rainbow diagrams with a neutralino or a gluino with an effective neutrino-gaugino transition

 where $q_2$ is the momentum carried by the incident fermion.
 The other notations are the same as for Appendix \ref{sec:type1rainbow}.
-It is important to note that the first line of the above equation is divergent.
-This divergence occurs because the first term is a one-loop correction to the tree-level RPV Higgs-slepton transition (note the mass insertion $m_{f_j}$).
-As we have assumed that the bilinear RPV interaction can be rotated away, the divergent term is renormalized to zero.
-The second line is however finite and cannot be renormalized away.
-This contribution does not give the same effective interaction as the renormalizable first term (note the Lorentz structure $q /_2$ of the effective operator).
+This contribution does not give the same effective interaction as the renormalizable bilinear RPV interaction due to the Lorentz structure $q /_2$ of the effective operator, so it cannot be renormalized away.
 It is only generated at the loop level through the trilinear RPV interactions.
-After renormalization, we obtain
+After momentum integration, we obtain

-where we have also written the off-shell amplitudes given by the transposed and hermitian conjugated interactions.
+where we have also written the off-shell amplitudes given by the transposed diagrams and the contributions from hermitian conjugated interactions.
 Here again we have neglected the quark and lepton masses.
-By inserting the above effective vertices to the second loop as shown in Fig. \ref{fig:rainbow_type} (2), we obtain the following contribution for the type 2 insertion (expanded in the first order of the momentum $q$ carried by the external photon):
+By inserting the above effective vertices to the second loop as shown in Fig. \ref{fig:rainbow_type} (b), we obtain the following expression (expanded up to the first order in the momentum $q$ carried by the external gauge boson):

-where the function $F''$ is defined in Eq. (\ref{eq:F''}), and the external momentum brought by the fermion $F_k$ is given by $p$.
-This leads to the formula (\ref{eq:edmnug}).
+where the function $G''$ is defined in Eq. (\ref{eq:F''}), and $p$ is the external momentum brought by the fermion $F_k$.
+Here we only derived the second term of the formula for the EDM (\ref{eq:edmnug}), but the second term of the chargino contribution (\ref{eq:chargino_rainbow}) as well as that of the chromo-EDM (\ref{eq:cedm}) may also be obtained in a similar manner.